-Career development >Work and satisfaction ⊳What's a career?

-• Imagine your ideal self □ Create a vision of the future ■ Summary What's behind women's career development? ▶ Professional mindset communication (including
+- Career development ⊳What's a career? - Imagine your ideal self Create a vision of the future ● Summary - What's behind women's career development? ▶ Professional mindset - Set career goals - Improvement of communication skills Of the 52 female employees who ▷ Effective workplace communication (including - role-play exercises) - Establish an improvement action ⊳Make a commitment participated in this career training, 17 have changed their path to main career-track positions and are expanding their business activities and opportunities.

-Set career goals

-Establish an improvement action

-Effective workplace

-role-play exercises)

-⊳Make a commitment